SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 Because `update(with:)` doesn't contain any suspension points, no other code can access the data in the middle of an update.

-If you try to access those properties from outside the actor, like you would with an instance of a class, you'll get a compile-time error.
+If code outside the actor tries to access those properties directly, like accessing a structure or class's properties, you'll get a compile-time error.
 For example: